anngedeus/Blackout-3D-Audio/README.md

 # Blackout-3D-Audio
 Welcome to BlackOUT!
-This is a 3D Audio Python game where players must navigate between three lanes to avoid trains, swinging signs, and other obstacles but with no visual aid.
+This is a 3D Audio Python game where players must navigate between three lanes to avoid trains and swinging signs while collecting coins but with no visual aid.
 Players must rely on what they hear to decide when to switch lanes, jump, or slide.

 ## Features